-Let us first consider some supply side options.
-Fresh water could, for example, be transported from regions that are likely to see more precipitation to those likely to see less.
-The required transport (which costs both money and energy!) could be minimized by exploiting the fact that in many cases such regions are reasonably near to each other, e.g., tropical Africa (more runoff) vs. south Africa (less runoff), or the Pacific northwest (more runoff) vs. desert southwest (less runoff) of U.S., or Northern Europe (more runoff) vs. southern Europe and Mediterranean (less runoff).
-Other possibilities involve greater exploitation of groundwater sources, though this faces the challenge of over-tapped aquifers, which is already a problem in the U.S. Desalinization makes sense, particularly for coastal regions of the U.S., Australia, and Mediterranean which are predicted to dry, and where a nearby saltwater source would help minimize transportation costs.
+Let us first consider some supply-side options.
+Freshwater could, for example, be transported from regions that are likely to see more precipitation to those likely to see less.
+The required transport (which costs both money and energy!) could be minimized by exploiting the fact that in many cases such regions are reasonably near to each other, e.g., tropical Africa (more runoff) vs. South Africa (less runoff), or the Pacific Northwest (more runoff) vs. desert southwest (less runoff) of U.S., or Northern Europe (more runoff) vs. Southern Europe and Mediterranean (less runoff).
+Other possibilities involve greater exploitation of groundwater sources, though this faces the challenge of over-tapped aquifers, which is already a problem in the U.S. Desalinization makes sense, particularly for coastal regions of the U.S., Australia, and the Mediterranean which are predicted to dry, and where a nearby saltwater source would help minimize transportation costs.
 Desalinization is currently highly expensive and extremely energy intensive, making it a prohibitive source of freshwater today.
 However, as water resources diminish and technology improves, it is possible that desalinization will become a more viable option in the future.
-See table below for other possible supply side solutions.
+See table below for other possible supply-side solutions.

 What about the demand side?
 More efficient recycling of water and better conservation of water resources is an obvious approach.
-Both constitute what are often referred to as no regrets approaches — a concept we will encounter later in the context of climate change mitigation.
-Such actions not only cost us nothing, but they could in fact provide benefits, e.g., lower household water bills!
+Both constitute what is often referred to as no regrets approaches — a concept we will encounter later in the context of climate change mitigation.
+Such actions not only cost us nothing, but they could, in fact, provide benefits, e.g., lower household water bills!
 Similarly, more efficient means of irrigation of crops could save water and provide other benefits as well.

 |Supply Side||Demand Side|